mikependon/RepoDB/RepoDb.Documents/documentation.md

 ## ExecuteReader Operation

-This connection extension method is very important if you wish to execute a query from the database in fast-forward access.
+This connection extension method is used to execute a SQL Statement query from the database in fast-forward access.
 It returns an `IEnumerable` object with `dynamic` or `object` type as its generic type.

 Below are the parameters: